SusFrac/ChatGPT-Multiplayer/README.md

 In the client, put your public IP (You can find it on https://whatismyipaddress.com/ and remember to turn off your VPN if you are using one).

-Note: Do not share the client.py publicly; only share it with people you trust or use a domain to avoid unauthorized access.
+Note: It is not reccomonded not share the client.py publicly;